ESPRI-Mod/synda/README.md

 [Docker installation](https://registry.hub.docker.com/u/prodiguer/synda)

+Notes:

-Note: installations using system packages (DEB or RPM) are multi-user, and can only be performed by root user.
+* installations using system packages (DEB or RPM) are multi-user, and can only be performed by root user.
 Source installation is single-user and can be performed by root or normal user.
+* installation guides for old Synda versions can be found [here](sdt/doc/old_version_installation_guide)

 ## Contact